Reviewed by Dr Abbie Lam DVM

 How can I find the right pet for my family and lifestyle?

 The rescue centre will help match you with the right dog or cat.
-Every rescue centre wants a happy outcome for all of its animals, and the key is finding the right animal for the right home.
+Every rescue centre wants a happy outcome for all its animals, and the key is finding the right animal for the right home.

 You can view the available animals at most rescue centres in online galleries on their websites.
 Additionally, many centres offer a consultation service with their experts to find the right match for you.